Plumsail/documents-docs/source/user-guide/processes/examples/fill-pdf-form-processes.rst

 Flow trigger
 ------------

 You can pick any trigger.
 For example, you can start your Flow on `form submission <https://plumsail.com/docs/forms/microsoft-flow.html>`_.
-We use “When an item is created” trigger to get the newest created item from the SharePoint list.
+We use “When an item is created” trigger to get data of the latest created item from the SharePoint list.

 Our SharePoint list has the same columns as fields in our fillable PDF file.